AbimbolaPelumi/AbimbolaPelumi/README.md

 - 👋 Hi, I’m @AbimbolaPelumi
-- 👀 I’m interested in UI/UX Design
+- 👀 I’m interested in Product Design and Design SYstems
 - 📫 How to reach me: abimbolaoluwapelumi@gmail.com

 <!---